dotnet/corert/samples/WebApi/README.md

-# Description
-This is a sample application, which uses CoreRT to compile a .NET Core Web API sample.
 # Building a WebAPI app with CoreRT

+This document will guide you through compiling a .NET Core Web API application with CoreRT.

 ## Install the .NET Core SDK
 CoreRT is an AOT-optimized .NET Core runtime.
 If you're new to .NET Core make sure to visit the [official starting page](http://dotnet.github.io).
 It will guide you through installing pre-requisites and building your first app.